MilagrosMarin/utah_organoids/README.md

     ```bash
     ./create_dj_config.sh
     ```
-If you encounter permission denial, use the following command:
+If you encounter permission denial, use the following command and then execute the previous command again:
     ```bash
     chmod +x create_dj_config.sh
     ```